Federal Employee Whistleblowers Should Have Access to Federal Court Access

 “Without court access, federal employee whistleblower rights are non-existent.
 The MSPB administrative process, even before the current crisis brought on by the lack of quorum, was criticized by every major whistleblower advocacy group in the nation.
 Now with the lack of quorum and year-long backlog, the broken system is simply not fixable.
 Federal employee whistleblowers need what other whistleblower laws provide, access to federal court and independent judges.”

 Even once the quorum on the MSPB is restored, through the nomination of new Board members and their approval by the Senate, the problem will not be solved.
-The MSPB Board terms is only seven years, raising the specter of a repeat of the 2017 to 2019 problem for years to come.
+MSPB terms are only seven years, raising the specter of a repeat of the 2017 to 2020 problem for years to come.
 Additionally, the built-in inefficiencies and problems of the MSPB will continue to fester.
-And finally, the approximately 2,000 whistleblower cases – that is, 2,000 whistleblowers and their families – will continue to languish and it will take the Board months and likely years to provide a decision and finality to their cases.
+And finally, the backlog of over 2,500 cases will take the Board years to work through if they give each case due process under law, even as more cases continue to come in.

 Take action now, and demand that Congress grant federal employee whistleblowers the right to have their cases heard in court.